The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 Amazon FBA (Fulfillment by Amazon)

-Fulfillment by Amazon (FBA) is a service that allows ecommerce brands to outsource their fulfillment to Amazon.
+Amazon FBA handles your entire fulfillment process once you send inventory to Amazon warehouses.
 Once an order is placed, Amazon handles picking, packing, shipping, and customer service on behalf of the seller.

 FBA is designed to streamline fulfillment for sellers on the Amazon marketplace, while enabling fast delivery through programs like Prime.
 In exchange, sellers pay storage and fulfillment fees and must follow strict packaging and inventory guidelines.